 The end of multiple Earths thanks to the 1986 ‘Crisis On Infinite Earths’ affected all the DC properties to one degree or another, but no title took as big a hit as All-Star Squadron.
 With the loss of several of their heroes (and additional losses after the fact, as the Golden Age Green Arrow and Speedy weren’t yanked until later), writer Roy Thomas had a bit of a quandary on his hands.
 Fortunately, Roy was (and is) the King of The Retcon, and supposed that whatever “energies” created Superman, Batman and Wonder Woman et al would have simply gone somewhere else in the new iteration, instead creating ‘Iron’ Munro, Flying Fox and The Fury.
 They were joined by some already-extant heroes and faced down evil Nazi analogues of those lost heroes, making for an interesting start for the relaunched Squadron.

-4) JACK CARTER (IS NOT JOHN CONSTANTINE)
+4) JACK CARTER (WHO IS *TOTALLY* NOT JOHN CONSTANTINE)

 The world of Warren Ellis’ ‘Planetary’ is a familiar one, containing analogues of everyone from The Shadow to the Fantastic Four, but one of my favorites is Jack Carter, a man who is in many ways an analogue of Vertigo comics.
 Initially a parody of John Constantine (a character that Ellis had written earlier in his career), Carter faked his own death, meta-tastically opining that his time had come and gone.
 (Amusingly, Jack then chose a new life and a new visage that looked suspiciously like one of Ellis’ other signature characters, Spider Jerusalem from ‘Transmetropolitan.’)
 Unlike many of the characters on this list, Carter is less “loving parody” than “vicious parody”, made even more entertaining by the fact that, as a Wildstorm character, Carter is now owned by DC, the very company he was designed to mock…